AlacrisIO/alacrity/docs/paper.md

     react : Internal x State x Block
          -> Internal x Maybe Block
 ```

+FRR: To be pedantic, it's not exactly `Block` you mean here,
+but more like `BlockchainMessage` or `Transaction` or `List Transaction`.
+An actual block would contain several messages
+(e.g. about ~4000 transactions in a Bitcoin Block).

 The `start` object represents the initial private knowledge of the
 participant and whether they are the first publisher.
 The `react`